The Ultimate Grocery List (Beauty Detox and Budget Friendly!)

 Grains, Legumes, and Bread

 Healthy and wholesome grains and legumes are vital for a healthy diet.
 Gluten-free bread made with whole grains is a great addition to your pantry too.

 I love that you can buy a lot of grains and legumes in bulk at some stores.
 It’s such a better deal, and then you’re all set for a while.

-You can use them as fillers in wraps, put them on salads, toss them with veggies in a pan, or, in the case of the oat groats or steel-cut oats, make a hearty dish after your GGS, if you are transitioning or get up really early and want something to chew, that will carry you through lunchtime.
+You can use them as fillers in wraps, put them on salads, or toss them with veggies in a pan.
+In the case of the oat groats or steel-cut oats, you can use those to make ahearty oatmeal after your GGS if you are transitioning or get up really early and want something to chew that will carry you through lunchtime.

 Ener-G Egg Replacer

 If you feel like your life revolves around meat, dairy, and eggs, and you’re not sure how you’ll survive without them (or even with less of them!), take comfort in the fact that there are so many tasty alternatives.